johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 ### Location Transparency

 When an actor is declared using the distributed keyword, like so `distributed actor Greeter {}` it is referred to as a "distributed actor".
-References to distributed actors, at runtime, can be either "local" or a "remote":
+At runtime references to distributed actors can be either "local" or "remote":

 - **local** `distributed actor` references: are semantically the same as a non-distributed `actor` at runtime.
 They have the `transport` property and are `Codable` as their actor address (discussed below), however all isolation and execution semantics are exactly the same as plain-old local-only actor references.
 - **remote** `distributed actor` references: on which invocations of `distributed func` are actually implemented as message sends over the stored `transport`.
 It is up to the transport and frameworks using this infrastructure to define what serialization and networking (or IPC) mechanism is used for the messaging.
 Semantically, it is indistinguishable from "just an actor," since in the actor model, all communication between actors occurs via asynchronous messaging.